 “Trumpocracy has left Americans less safe against foreign dangers, has diverted their money from its proper purposes to improper pockets, has worked to bias law enforcement in favor of the powerful, and has sought to intimidate media lest they report things the public most needs to know.”
-Thus David Frum sets the stage to explain how Donald Trump undermines democracy in his new book, Trumpocracy: The Corruption of the American Republic.
+Thus David Frum sets the stage to explain how Donald Trump corrupts democracy in his new book, Trumpocracy: The Corruption of the American Republic.

 If there is any surprise in this line of argument, it lies in the identity of its author.
 David Frum is a card-carrying conservative, or neoconservative, if you prefer the current jargon.
 He wrote speeches for George W. Bush and served as a fellow at the American Enterprise Institute.
 (He is now a senior editor at The Atlantic and a CNN commentator.)
 What sets Frum apart from today’s kneejerk “conservatives” is that he has been in the Never Trump camp since the New York developer turned reality TV star declared his campaign for the White House.